saikanthreddy9/cdk-3-tier-aws/README.md

 # Infrastructure Documentation

-This document provides an overview of the infrastructure setup for the "three-tier-terraform" project using Terraform.
+This document provides an overview of the infrastructure setup for the "three-tier-cdk" project using AWS CDK.
 It includes details about the architecture, resources created, and step-by-step instructions on how to reproduce this infrastructure.

 ## Overview: 3-Tier Architecture and Information Flow